George Bailey (cricketer, born 1982): Domestic and T20 franchise career

 A destructive striker who can change a match within a few overs, Bailey arrived as a state one-day player at the age of 19 after playing his junior cricket with the South Launceston Cricket Club.
-Bailey was first selected to play for Tasmania 2005/06, due to injuries to regular players, and he was given an extended stint in the first-class team, scoring 778 Pura Cup runs, including three centuries, and earning a second invitation to the Academy.
+Bailey was first selected to play for Tasmania in 2005/06, due to injuries to regular players, and he was given an extended stint in the first-class team, scoring 778 Pura Cup runs, including three centuries, and earning a second invitation to the academy.

 Talk of the state leadership and possible national team representation began that summer, after he scored a highest score was 155 against South Australia, an innings that formed part of a state-record fourth-wicket partnership of 292 with Travis Birt.

-Another highlight came shortly before the 2006/07 season, when he bludgeoned 136 from 65 balls for the Academy against a Zimbabwe Board XI.
+Another highlight came shortly before the 2006/07 season, when he bludgeoned 136 from 65 balls for the academy against a Zimbabwe Board XI.
 Bailey is a former national under-19 player.

 Further prominent performances in the coming seasons saw Bailey play for Australia against the All Star team in the All Star Twenty20 match in 2009.
 Bailey was appointed as the permanent captain of Tasmania for the 2009/10 season, replacing Daniel Marsh.

 In February 2011, Bailey led Tasmania to a five wicket Sheffield Shield win over Victoria where he scored an unbeaten 160.
 Needing 130 in the final session, he and James Faulkner pushed the Tigers past the total in the 91st over of play on the final day to lift Tasmania to second on the table behind New South Wales.

 He captained Tasmania to its second Sheffield Shield title against New South Wales at Bellerive Oval in 2010/11.

 In the 2011/12 Ryobi Cup final in Adelaide, Bailey showed he is made of stern stuff; he scored 101 and was out in the last over.
 But although Tasmania tied with South Australia, they lost the title because South Australia finished top of the ladder that season.

 In 2012, he was signed by the Melbourne Stars for the first season of the Big Bash League.
 Bailey scored 114 runs at an average of 19 for the Melbourne Stars in the Big Bash League.